Car Sputters When Accelerating + Check Engine Light

 What should I check first?

 First check whether the light is solid or blinking.
-Then read the stored trouble code, notice whether the symptom feels more like hesitation, jerking, or a misfire, and avoid replacing parts until you know which code is stored.
+Then read the stored trouble code, notice whether the engine feels broken up, choppy, or like it loses smooth acceleration for brief moments under throttle, and avoid replacing parts until you know which code is stored.